 Making an application

-Each year we are looking to bring together a programme cohort of approximately 20 people who have the capacity to lead significant change, and whose organisation is ready to evolve.
+Each year we look to bring together a programme cohort of approximately 20 people who have the capacity to lead significant change, and whose organisation is ready to evolve.
 You should aspire to be innovative and entrepreneurial, and have a strong desire to have an impact on your organisation and the broader cultural sector.

 Recruitment is via a competitive process, with a panel of faculty members carefully considering applications based on what they can contribute to the programme, as sharing knowledge and expertise, and providing peer consultancy and support are core to the programmes' success.

-about the details of your current and recent roles, as well as the size and scope of the organisations you have worked in
+details of your current and recent roles, as well as the size and scope of the organisations you have worked in

 your expectations of the programme, as well as the knowledge, passion and experience you think you can bring which will further enrich the experience for other participants

-for the details of two referees who can speak to both your suitability for the programme and what it will mean for your organisation; we will contact these referees on your behalf but please do discuss you application with them.
+details of two referees who can speak to both your suitability for the programme and what it will mean for your organisation; we will contact these referees on your behalf but please do discuss you application with them.

 You can download a PDF version of the 2018 application to see the types of questions asked here.